MicrosoftDocs/customer-insights/ci-docs/predict-product-recommendation.md

 1. Select **Next**.

-### Set update schedule and review configuration
+### Set update schedule

-1. For the **Data update schedule** step, choose a frequency to retrain your model.
+1. For the **Data updates** step, choose a frequency to retrain your model.
 This setting is important to update the accuracy of predictions as new data is ingested into Customer Insights.
 Most businesses can retrain once per month and get a good accuracy for their prediction.

 1. Select **Next**.

 ### Review and run the model configuration

-The **Review your model details** step shows a summary of the configuration and provides a chance to make changes before you create the prediction.
+The **Review and run** step shows a summary of the configuration and provides a chance to make changes before you create the prediction.

 1. Select **Edit** on any of the steps to review and make any changes.